swaminathanj/DSA/HashTable.md

 }
 ```

 To summarize, an operation on HashTable is a two-step process.
 Firstly, applying hash function and reaching the index.
 Followed by scanning of the linked list at that index.
+This affects the performance.

+**Worst case scenario**: In rare circumstances, it is possible that all the keys inserted into the hash table results in same index, causing all the <key,value> pairs to be inserted in the single linked list at that index.
+In such a scenario, retrieving a value degenerates to O(n) time instead of O(1) time.
+It is important that hash function is designed to be good enough to produce a wider spread indices.